nhz2/BNK-E100-reader/firmware/README.md

 The main goal of the firmware is to:

 1. Setup a recording from the BNKChipV4_E100 with a specified framerate, reference electrode voltage(Vref), and number of frames.
 2. Run the recording.
 Generate the signals to drive the chip and analog to digital converters (ADC).
-Stream the data from the ADCs into a SD card.
+Stream the data from the ADCs into an SD card.
 3. Send the final data to the attached computer via USB, along with any errors that occurred.

 ## Hardware Overview